Carnation (brand): Current status

-The site of the original Carnation Farms is located 45 minutes east of Seattle, in Carnation, Washington.
+The site of the original Carnation Farms is located 27 miles east of downtown Seattle, in Carnation, Washington.

 In 2006, Nestlé sold the liquid milk business within Malaysia, Singapore, Brunei and Thailand, including the Carnation brand to F&N.

-In the Philippines in 2007, under a separate agreement with Alaska Milk Corporation (a subsidiary of FrieslandCampina), Nestlé provided Alaska the long-term license to manufacture and sell Carnation Evaporated Creamer, Carnation Condensada and Milkmaid Sweetened Condensed Milk, under the Nestlé quality guidelines in the Philippines.
+In the Philippines, in 2007, under a separate agreement with Alaska Milk Corporation (the Philippine subsidiary of FrieslandCampina), Nestlé provided Alaska the long-term license to manufacture and sell Carnation Evaporated Creamer, Carnation Condensada and Milkmaid Sweetened Condensed Milk, under the Nestlé quality guidelines in the Philippines.
 This trademark license lasted for 14 years until 2021 as Nestlé Philippines reacquired the trademark licenses for the Carnation and Milkmaid brands.

 In 2008, Carnation Farms became Camp Korey, part of the Hole in the Wall Camps founded by Paul Newman.
 Camp Korey is a medically supervised camp staffed with physicians and nurses, and trained camp counsellors for children living with serious and life-threatening illness.
 The camp provides a week-long experience of camp programs and activities for children ages 7–16 at no cost to them.
 In 2016, Camp Korey moved from Carnation Farm to property purchased in Skagit County, and the Stuart family, who bought back the farm from Nestle, is developing new programs and activities for the farm.